 4. Vocal Coach

 Richard Fink IV describes himself as a “celebrity vocal coach,” and he can boast having worked with clients who’ve performed on stages across the globe and been on national TV.
 Since 2008 he has been instructing the general public using online communication technology such as Skype and iChat, enabling him to reach clients just about anywhere.
 But voice training is not just the domain of more high-profile instructors like Fink.
-Websites such as vocalcoachingonline.com – which features a remote voice instructor known simply as Dylan – are getting in on the act and earning money through PayPal with the help of little more than a webcam and a microphone.
-Dylan has well over a dozen years’ experience in this industry, and his clients seem thrilled with his lessons, with one woman saying that her range has “improved drastically.”
+Vocal Coach websites are getting in on the act and earning money through PayPal with the help of little more than a webcam and a microphone.

 3. Hair Seller

 It’s a strange concept, but it’s oh so simple.
 Hair for sale.
 Sellers usually fasten their still-attached tresses into a tight ponytail, snip that off, slip it inside a plastic bag and then send it to a company that will make them an offer for it.
 With human hair coming in handy for fixing and constructing wigs, hair pieces and hair extensions, there are plenty of eager buyers, too.
 Naturally, it’s more of an occasional gig.
 However, it’s still possible to earn close to $350 a go selling human hair that’s 19 inches in length or longer to traditional companies like London, England-based Bloomsbury Wigs – via its hairharvest.co.uk website.
 On auction-style sites such as BuyandSellHair.com, hair traders can even set their own prices.
 And aside from such hair-for-cash schemes, there’s also a philanthropic possibility: donating hair to cancer patients.